Make Bigger Tips – Nightclub, Bar & Restaurant Training – by Scott Young

 So, I ask myself, “If I do this a new way, will it increase my chances of success?
 Even a tiny little bit?
 Even 6%?”

-I don’t know where I came up with that number, but it certainly helps me figure out difficult questions that may not have any direct evidence to prove one way or another.
+I’m not certain where I came up with that number, but it certainly helps me figure out difficult questions that may not have any direct evidence to prove one way or another.

-I find a lot of things in life are like this so I just have to keep an open mind and really listen to and consider the new idea and then make my best guess.
+I find a lot of things in life are like this so I just have to keep an open mind and really listen to and consider the new idea and consequently, make my best guess.

 Here’s an easy example…